 - Allows storage of more SKU’s

-- Labor Savings – forklift drivers do not have to remove blocking pallets
+- Saves on labor – forklift drivers don’t have to remove obstructive pallets

-- Enjoy more storage rack area with a single-aisle design
+- Provides more storage rack area with a single-aisle design

-- Each lane is LIFO, but FIFO can easily be achieved with proper design
+- Each lane is LIFO, but FIFO can easily be configured with proper design

-- Large, coated wheels allow carts to roll smoothly
+- Large, coated wheels let pallet carts roll smoothly

 - Very low-maintenance, sealed bearings